Connecting roadways: India's road network is now second largest in the world, grows 59% in last 9 years - Details inside

 Nitin Gadkari said that the country had made seven world records in the sector in the last 9 years.
 “India’s road network is the second largest in the world after the US,” Gadkari added.

 Gadkari highlighted the work of the government towards the development of roads while addressing a conference on ‘9 years achievements of government’ in Delhi, which was also attended by NHAI Chairman Santosh Kumar Yadav and MoRTH Secretary Anurag Jain.
 He added that the increase in 4 lane NH rose about two times in the last nine years.
-Sdkari stated that the length of 4 lane NH was 18,371 km in 2013-14 which has increased to 44,654 km in the last nine years.
+Gadkari stated that the length of 4-lane NH was 18,371 km in 2013-14 which has increased to 44,654 km in the last nine years.

 ‘FASTag revolutionised concept of tolls’